FMNSSun/Burlesque/docs/BLSQ.md

 A two character built-in must start with one of `1234567890{}',\" ()yYV` and the second character can be anything.
 A single character built-in must start with one of `jJQ`.

-`\`\`` can be used to parse an arbitrary length built-in.
+Two backticks can be used to parse an arbitrary length built-in.
 The two backticks aren't part of the parsed built-in.
 It parses until it sees a space or newline.

 ## Specials